Architectural Acoustics Consultant?! Who is He?

 Who is an architectural acoustics consultant?

-An architectural acoustics or building acoustics consultant is an engineer or an architect with the specialized knowledge and experience that includes soundproofing.
-His job is to execute the activities identified above, implementing soundproofing measures in a new building construction, or in a house renovation.
-He helps homeowners, builders, architects or general contractors to make sure that soundproofing is done correctly.
-He is often employed by a soundproofing company.
+An architectural acoustics or building acoustics consultant is a professional engineer or an architect with the specialized knowledge and experience that includes soundproofing.
+His job is to execute the abovementioned activities, implementing soundproofing measures in new building construction or house renovation.
+He helps homeowners, builders, architects, or general contractors ensure soundproofing is done correctly.
+A soundproofing renovation company often employs him.

-A soundproofing consultant makes it his business to keep current on trends and new developments in the field of soundproofing.
-He is informed about reference materials and tools published by manufacturers and government agencies, such as Canadian Construction Materials Centre (CCMC) operated by National Research Council of Canada.
+A soundproofing consultant makes it his business to keep current on trends and new developments in soundproofing.
+He is informed about reference materials and tools published by manufacturers and government agencies, such as the Canadian Construction Materials Centre (CCMC), operated by the National Research Council of Canada.

 There is no generally accepted terminology for this function.
-A soundproofing consultant is sometimes referred to as: a noise proofing consultant, a building acoustics consultant, an architectural acoustics consultant, a noise control consultant, or more broadly as an acoustics consultant, an acoustical engineer, or an acoustician.
+A soundproofing consultant is sometimes called a noise-proofing consultant, a building acoustics consultant, an architectural acoustics consultant, a noise control consultant, or, more broadly, an acoustics consultant, an acoustic engineer, or an acoustician.
 This specialist usually works for an acoustics company or a soundproofing company.

 Anyone who desires to construct an acoustically sensitive space, such as a: